-The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services.
-This report does not include statistics for AOL Inc., which Verizon acquired in June 2015; AOL is issuing its separate transparency report.
+The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services and telematics.
+This report does not include statistics for AOL Inc., which Verizon acquired in June 2015, or Yahoo!, which Verizon acquired in June 2017.
+Yahoo! and AOL have formed Oath, which will issue a separate transparency report.